-14. Can I use your motors in marine applications?
+15. Can I use your motors in marine applications?

 Certainly, but don't submerge them, and protect them from saltwater.
-Also, pay particular attention to the previous question.
+Also, pay particular attention to previous questions.
 It is extremely difficult to create a watercraft with 10-12 hours worth of wide-open power with generally available battery technology.
-Fresh water should be used to spray off any saltwater that may get on the motor.

-15. What are the two wires that come out of the motor case and how do I use them?
+16. What are the two wires that come out of the motor case and how do I use them?

 These wires are connected to a normally closed 120C thermal switch.
 On 11" and 13" diameter motors a 150C thermal switch is used.
 This switch is used to determine whether a motor is nearing a temperature that could cause internal damage to the motor.
 Some people refer to this switch as a "nuisance switch".
 We do not suggest that this switch be used to automatically disable the motor if a heat condition arises as circumstances may require driving the vehicle to a safe area before shutting down.
 Some people use this switch to keep a contactor open by applying 12-volts to the switch.
 If the voltage is dropped (by the switch opening), then a light could be lit, or a buzzer sounded to indicate a potential problem exists.
-The two wires were changed to a recessed plastic connector that has two 1/4" mail spades.
+The two wires were changed to a recessed plastic connector that has two 1/4" mail spades on newer motors.
 This makes it extremely easy to connect with.
 Additionally, the Normally Closed (NC) switch has been replaced with a Normally Open (NO) switch.
 This also makes it simpler to wire a warning indicator.
-We have also changed from two wires to black plastic spade connector terminal to make it easier to make your connections.

-16. What is the round black connector on the commutator end bell used for?
+17. What is the round black connector on the commutator end bell used for?

-Some motors may have been made with a brush wear indicator.
+Some motor models have been made with a brush wear indicator.
 If you look carefully into the connector you will see that the round black connector actually accepts flat, female, tab connectors.
 When the brushes wear to a point where the brush wear indicator wire touches the commutator, a voltage equal to the commutator voltage will be fed through the brush wear indicator connector.
 As this could be a high voltage, appropriate care should be given if this connector is used.
-Once the brushes wear to the point where the wire touches the commutator surface if is necessary to replace the brushes quickly or damage to the commutator could occur from the indicator wire.
-This feature has been removed from most motors as it was difficult to use the pack voltage for an indicator.
+Once the brushes wear to the point where the wire touches the commutator surface it is necessary to replace the brushes quickly or damage to the commutator could occur from the indicator wire.
+This feature has been removed from most motors as it was difficult to use with the pack voltages of typical EVs.

-17. What are TransWarP Motors?
+18. What are TransWarP[TM] Motors?

-The TransWarP Motors are not a motor with a transmission.
-Rather the Drive End (DE) of the TransWarP Motors have a 1.375", 32-tooth, involute splined shaft that matches a Chevrolet Turbo 400 transmission output shaft.
-The drive end bell has been pre-drilled to accept an optional "shorty" tail-shaft housing.
+The TransWarP [TM], motors are not a motor with a builtin transmission.
+The Drive End (DE) of the TransWarP [TM] motors have a 1.375", 32-tooth, involute splined shaft that matches a Chevrolet Turbo

+400 (T400) transmission output shaft.
+The drive end bell has been pre-drilled to accept an optional "shorty" T400 tail-shaft housing.
 The output shaft accepts an optional industry standard 1350 series slip-yoke for easy connection to almost any manufacturers drive-shaft (with matching 1350 series yoke.
 The commutator end shaft has also been increased in size to 1.125" with a 1/4" key-way.
-This allows easy coupling of WarP Motors to TransWarP Motors.
-These motors were designed to be part of the EMIS System also available from NetGain Motors, Inc. You can couple a WarP Motor to a TransWarP Motor of the same size for direct drive applications.
+This allows easy coupling of WarPTM motors to TransWarPTM motors.
+These motors were designed to be part of the EMISTM System which was also available from NetGain Motors, Inc. You can couple a WarPTM motor to a TransWarPTM motor of the same size for direct drive applications.

-18. Can I direct drive my vehicle using your TransWarP Motors?
+19. Can I direct drive my vehicle using your TransWarP TM motors?